 What is a meson?

 All mesons are unstable: they form and break up again in less than a few hundredths of a microsecond.
+(And a microsecond is only one millionth of a second!)
 Mesons with an electrical charge decay into electrons and neutrinos; mesons without any electrical charge can decay into photons.

 Did you find out what you wanted to know about mesons?
 Let us know in the comments!